JocaPC/Belgrade-SqlClient/README.md

 Functions in this library use standard ADO.NET classes such as DataReader and SqlCommand.
 Library uses these classes in **full async mode**, providing optimized concurrency.
 There are no constraints in the term of support of the latest SQL features.
 Any feature that can be used with Transact-SQL can be used with this library.

-This library is used in SQL Server 2016/Azure SQL Database samples.
+This library is used in SQL Server 2016+/Azure SQL Database Sql Server GitHub samples.

 ## Contents